 A class 2 printed board would be one where continued performance, extended life and uninterrupted service is desired but not critical.
 The motherboard in a home PC would typically be class 2.

-A class 3 printed board would include end use where continued high performance or performance on demand is critical, failure cannot be tolerated and the product must function when required.
+A class 3 printed board would include end use where continued high performance or performance on demand is critical, failure of circuit board assemblies cannot be tolerated and the product must function when required.
 Flight controls, defense systems and medical applications are typical areas that would require class 3 (aerospace applications would fall under 3A fabrication).